-Because Time To Change is closing due to their funding drying up, I thought I’d write an article about how to become a workplace mental health champion.
-Time To Change championed mental health in the workplace, I created this article to carry on their spirit in supporting workers with their mental health and general wellbeing.
+Because Time To Change is closing due to its funding drying up, I thought I’d write an article about how to become a workplace mental health champion.
+Time To Change championed mental health in the workplace, I created this article to carry on their spirit of supporting workers with their mental health and general wellbeing.
 So credit where credit is due.

 What You’ll Gain From Being A Workplace Mental Health Champion

 - The knowledge that you are part of a movement to create positive change.

 - Increased understanding of wellbeing and fighting mental health stigma in the workplace.

 - You’ll develop new skills outside of your normal work role.

 - You’ll be helping to end mental health stigma in your workplace and beyond.

 Can You Be A Workplace Mental Health Champion?